Description

 Neural Databases (NeuroDBs) improve data access efficiency and accuracy by using neural networks to store data. we have focused on designing NeuroDB to answer range aggregate queries (RAQs), where the query is to return an aggregation of an attribute (e.g., avg. sales) from a database given a range predicate (e.g., for a given time period and location).
 For example, the figure below (left) shows a dataset of location signals of individuals, and the duration they stayed in that location (color represents visit duration in hours).
 Middle figure shows that the query of average visit duration for a 50m by 50m rectangle with bottom left corner at a user-specified geo-coordinate can be represented by a query function that takes as input the geo-coordinate of the rectangle and outputs the average visit duration of data points in the corresponding rectangle.
 Figure on the right shows a neural network learned to approximate the query function.
 Then, given query geo-coordinates, NeuroDB uses this learned neural network to answer the query.

-- We studied how to accurately answer spatial count queries (SCQs, which are a subset of RAQs) (e.g., number of people at a location) while preserving differential privacy.
+• We studied how to accurately answer spatial count queries (SCQs, which are a subset of RAQs) (e.g., number of people at a location) while preserving differential privacy.
 Since such queries ask information about location of individuals, answering them must be done while ensuring privacy of the individuals is not violated.
 The goal here is to improve accuracy of the queries while preserving user’s privacy.
+We've studied this problem in both spatial and spatiotemporal settings.

 Papers